awsdocs/amazon-appstream2-developer-guide/doc_source/limits.md

 | Image copies \(per month\) | 20 |
 | Users in the user pool | 50 |

-\*For fleet instances that have default internet access enabled, the quota is 100\.
-For information about enabling default internet access for a fleet, see [Configure a New or Existing VPC with a Public Subnet](managing-network-default-internet-access.md)\.
+\*For fleets that have **Default Internet Access** enabled, the quota is 100 fleet instances\.
+If your deployment must support more than 100 concurrent users, use the [NAT gateway configuration](managing-network-internet-NAT-gateway.md) instead\.
+For more information about enabling internet access for a fleet, see [Internet Access](internet-access.md)\.